 Planning to have a baby?
 Consider a short-term disability policy

-Family leave time has been a hot topic for a while now, and it is becoming more so as the 2016 presidential race heats up.
-As many of our readers know, the U.S. is the only country that doesn’t require employers to provide paid maternity leave.
+Family leave time has been a hot topic for a while now, and as many of our readers know, the U.S. is the only country that doesn’t require employers to provide paid maternity leave.

 Although California’s family leave laws are more generous than those of many states, employers aren’t required to provide paid leave for women (or men) to take time off for a new child.